How to Design Awesome Graphics For Social Media: The Must-Read Guide

 Have in mind that the image file should be up to 100 Kb.
-You can use JPG but for best display quality it would be better to go with PNG.
+You can use JPG but for the best display quality, it would be better to go with PNG.

 While the recommended size and resolution for a Facebook shared image is 1200 x 630 px, it will appear on the feed at a maximum width of 470 px, and on a business page at a maximum width of 504 px.
 The recommended size for Facebook a shared link meta image is similar: 1200 x 628 px.